abhayastudios/nativescript-contacts-lite/README.md

 Get contact details for a specific contact.

 **Argument 1: contactId**
-The identifier of the contact you wish to obtain details of.
+The identifier of the contact you wish to obtain details of (obtained through the getContacts(Worker) methods).

 **Argument 2: desiredFields**
 An array containing the desired fields to fetch from phone's storage backend.
 See `getContacts` method for possible values.